-If food is undercooked after the countdown use TIME COOK for additional cooking time.
+If food is undercooked after the countdown, use Time Cook for additional cooking time.

-How to Change the Automatic Settings (automatic settings for canned vegetables cannot be adjusted)
+How to Change the Automatic Settings (automatic settings for canned vegetables cannot be adjusted on some models):

-You can adjust the cooking time for some foods to suit your personal taste.
+You can adjust the cooking time for all foods to suit your personal taste.